project-gemmi/gemmi/docs/analysis.rst

 at the bottom of
 the `pdbcur documentation <http://legacy.ccp4.ac.uk/html/pdbcur.html>`_.

-The selection has a form of /-separated parts:
+The selection has a form of slash-separated parts:
 /models/chains/residues/atoms.
-Empty parts can be omitted when it's not ambiguous.
+Leading and trailing parts can be omitted when it's not ambiguous.
+An empty field means that all items match, with two exceptions.
+The empty chain part (e.g. ``/1//``) matches only a chain without an ID (blank chainID in the PDB format;
+not spec-conformant, but possible in working files).
+The empty altloc (examples will follow) matches atoms with a blank altLoc field.
 Gemmi (but not MMDB) can take additional properties added at the end after a semicolon (;).

 Let us go through the individual filters first: